-We’re happy to help people who want a good law firm that is honest and upfront about fees.
+Our clients want a good law firm that is honest and upfront about fees.
 We’re not a good fit for clients who have unrealistic expectations that nothing ever goes wrong or that someone should do good work for free.

 What do you want?

 You want clarity about an opportunity or a problem.
 It’s outside of your usual areas of competence.
 It might involve unfamiliar or conflicted relationships or a lack of trust.
 It might involve documents, opportunities, amounts of money, investments or complexity which make you uncomfortable.
-There’s some chance that it could get out of control, make a situation worse or cost a lot of money.
+There’s some real chance that it could get out of control, make a situation worse or cost a lot of money.
 You want help to measure the important issues and control / manage the risk exposure where you can.

 How much does a simple “XYZ” cost??